-The federal government took several actions to help rural hospitals, such as increasing reimbursement through changes in the Medicare prospective payment system.
-Other actions include programs to use excess hospital beds, modify services, recruit physicians, and encourage participation in consortia with other local providers to expand, improve, or initiate new services.
-A number of these activities specifically target rural hospitals: the swing-bed program, the small Medicare-dependent hospitals provision, Rural Health Outreach grants, and Rural Health Network grants.
+The federal government has taken several actions to help rural hospitals, including the swing-bed program, the small Medicare-dependent hospitals provision, Rural Health Outreach grants, and Rural Health Network grants.
 These grants encourage hospitals to form consortia with other providers to deliver new services to unserved rural populations.
 Congress changed the Rural Health Clinic Act to encourage the establishment of freestanding or hospital-based clinics using mid-level practitioners, with services reimbursed on a cost basis for hospitals under 50 beds.
-Congress also increased funding for the National Health Service Corps, which could increase inpatient physician referrals to hospitals located in Health Professional Shortage Areas.
+Congress has also increased funding for the National Health Service Corps, which could increase inpatient physician referrals to hospitals located in Health Professional Shortage Areas.

 In addition, the federal government established a new classification of small rural hospitals, called Critical Access Hospitals.
 The critical access hospital, or CAH, is eligible to receive cost-based reimbursement for services provided to Medicare patients.
 In return, the facility is limited in the number of inpatient beds that can be operated and the length of time that a patient can stay in that hospital.
-A more detailed description of the CAH program is found in the following section.